Edition: May 2025 Next update: 26 June 2025

 Read more about the methodology in the Statistics Explained article about the business cycle clock.

-DZ BANK’s Euro-Indikator fell
+DZ BANK’s Euro-Indikator decreased

 Source: DZ Bank Research